RealStonerGamer/RSG_RemoveAnyPed/README.md

 # Remove Any Peds

 - This script allows you to designate coordinates and a radius in the configuration, along with a list of peds to remove from that area.
 Importantly, it does not remove dead peds, ensuring that animals you've hunted and brought into the area of effect remain unaffected.
+- add dead ped exemptions via the config to alow these dead peds to be removed

 ## Installation